shashwat-2077/Binary-Classification-with-Single-Hidden-Layer-BPNN/README.md

 To run the code, clone the repository and run Binary Classification with single hidden layer BPNN.ipynb.
 The notebook provides step-by-step instructions on how to load the data, preprocess it, train the model, and evaluate its performance.

-Dependencies:

-NumPy
-Pandas
-Scikit-learn
+Dependencies: NumPy, Pandas, Scikit-learn

-Contributors:
-Paritosh Mathur
-Himanshu Bungla
-Shashwat Pattanayak
+Contributors: Paritosh Mathur, Himanshu Bungla, Shashwat Pattanayak